Men's Lacrosse Sticks

 Ready for Play: Shop Men's Complete Lacrosse Sticks

-Step up your game with men's complete lacrosse sticks from DICK'S Sporting Goods.
+Step up your game with men's lacrosse sticks for goalies, defense, midfielders and more from DICK'S Sporting Goods.

 Whether you're an attacker or defensemen, find the stick that delivers the right playable feel for your game.
-Shop leading lacrosse brands, like Brine®, Warrior® and STX®, and stock up for the season with the full lacrosse equipment collection at DICK'S Sporting Goods.
+Shop the best men's lacrosse stick brands, like Nike®, Warrior® and STX®.

-Position matters when selecting the right lacrosse stick for your game.
+Position matters when selecting the right men's lacrosse stick for your game.

 Attackers and midfielders need a lighter, more agile stick for making quick shots on goal.
 Look for titanium, aluminum alloy or composite materials in a soft, octagonal or concave shape.